odinuv/web/en/apv/walkthrough/backend/index.md

 Notice that I used two try-catch blocks, one for connecting to the database and one for the actual query.
 This will become more useful in future, when we need to distinguish between errors in different parts of the code.
-In the first `catch` I used the `exit` function to terminate immediately the execution of the script.
+In the first `catch` I have used the `exit` function to terminate immediately the execution of the script.

 ## Task -- Select Pattern